phuse-org/SENDConform/pages/ref/ref_contact_us.md

 folder: ref
 ---

-This project is a PhUSE volunteer effort that is part of the Emerging Trends and Technology working group.
+This project is a PHUSE volunteer effort that is part of the Emerging Trends and Technology working group.
 Please join us!

 ## Project Leads